Three times a week, we do our podcast, Verdict with Ted Cruz.

 Absolutely.

-And yeah, I I just think we need to make sure people are aware of it and see how extreme this White House has become.
+And yeah, I just think we need to make sure people are aware of it and see how extreme this White House has become.

 That never happened.

-These are very dangerous times for this country, I'll tell you that.
+These are very dangerous times for this country.

-Thank you uh both.
+Thank you both.

 We appreciate it.

-800-941-SHAWN, our number if you want to be a part of the program.
+If you want to be a part of the program, standing up for what's right with America.

-We're back on the Sean Hennedy Show.
+We're back on the Sean Hennity Show.

 All right, 25 now till the top of the hour.

-800 941 Sean, you want to be a part of the program.
+800-941, Sean, you want to be a part of the program?

-And um then Joe is there.
+And Joe is there.

 I don't know.

-And Joe this weekend was they tried to get him to answer a question, but he didn't have time.
+And Joe this weekend was, they tried to get him to answer a question, but he didn't have time.

 I don't know what he wears.